From rough path estimates to multilevel Monte Carlo: Multilevel simulation of RDEs

+On the other hand, in the general case (b), we rely on Theorem~\ref{thr:ml-complexity} with $\gamma=2$.
+By similar calculations as above (replacing $1/\alpha$ by $2/\alpha$), we arrive at the result for this case. \end{proof}

+\begin{remark} If $X$ is a fractional Brownian motion with Hurst parameter $H>1/4$ (with $\rho = 1/(2H) < 2$), then we can generate samples of increments at cost proportional to $N \log(N)$ (e.g., by circulant embedding methods, see \cite{D04}), and we are, hence, in the situation of Theorem~\ref{thr:fBM-ml-comp} (a). \end{remark}

 In Table~\ref{tab:complexity-summ-fbm} we compare typical asymptotic complexities for RDEs driven by fractional Brownian motion for both the multi-level and the classical Monte Carlo estimators.
 We distinguish between the ``non-regular'' regime when $\alpha = \beta/2$ and the more favorable regime when $\alpha = \beta$.
-Moreover, we have simplified the presentation in Table~\ref{tab:complexity-summ-fbm} by neglecting the higher order terms.
+Moreover, we have simplified the presentation in Table~\ref{tab:complexity-summ-fbm} by neglecting the higher order and logarithmic terms.
 I.e., any complexity $\varepsilon^{-a}$ in Table~\ref{tab:complexity-summ-fbm} should actually be understood as $\varepsilon^{-a-\delta}$ for any $\delta>0$.
 Thus, when the Hurst parameter is not too small, multi-level can make the difference between a feasible simulation and a quite impossible one.
 E.g., when $H=2/5$ and the payoff function $f$ is so irregular that the weak rate of convergence is not better than the strong rate of convergence, the complexity for a standard Monte Carlo estimator would be roughly of order $\varepsilon^{-5.33}$, whereas the multi-level version would have complexity roughly of order $\varepsilon^{-3.33}$, which is not much worse than the complexity of a standard Monte Carlo estimator of the usual Brownian motion regime.
-Admittedly, when $H=1/3$ and one has an irregular payoff, then the complexity of both standard and multi-level Monte Carlo are probably too bad for many situations.
+Admittedly, when $H=1/3$ and one has an irregular payoff, then both standard and multi-level Monte Carlo are very costly computation wise.